 Cells communicate with each other and their environment via receptors.
 G protein-coupled receptors (GPCRs) are the largest group of membrane receptors and found in almost all living organisms.
 In CRC 1423, “Structural Dynamics of GPCR Activation and Signal Transduction”, Leipzig University researchers from the life sciences, medicine, pharmacy and bioinformatics are investigating interactions between peptide receptors and adhesion receptors – GPCRs that have so far been the subject of little research.
 To this end, they are collaborating with partners at the Charité university hospital in Berlin, the Helmholtz Association’s Max Delbrück Center for Molecular Medicine, and the Martin Luther University Halle-Wittenberg.
 One of the CRC’s goals is to clarify the dynamic structural states of these GPCRs in order to understand their functions.
 This could lead to the development of novel therapeutics for this class of GPCRs.
 Doctoral candidates at this CRC are trained in its integrated Research Training Group.

-With the CRC/Transregio 172, we are conducting systematic large-scale research in the field of Arctic climate change (AC)³ for the first time in Germany.
+With the CRC/Transregio 172, we are conducting systematic large-scale research in the field of Arctic climate amplification (AC)³ for the first time in Germany.
 Applying a variety of different methods, the aim of the wide-ranging research alliance with the University of Bremen, the University of Cologne, the Alfred Wegener Institute and the Leibniz Institute for Tropospheric Research is to observe climatic changes in the Arctic over long periods of time.
 On the basis of observations of measuring instruments on satellites, aircraft, airborne balloon platforms, research vessels and the results of selected ground-based monitoring stations, the researchers are developing models to reliably predict the warming already recorded in the Arctic.

 DFG Collaborative Research Centres and Transregios (Leipzig University as Project Partner):